spiffytech/spiffy.tech/static/_posts/setting-up-sapper-with-netlify-cms.md

 npm install
 ```

+### Commit that project

-2. Go ahead and commit and push this to Github so you can create your Netlify project:
+Go ahead and commit and push this to Github so you can create your Netlify project, which is tied to your Git repo.

+Create a new repository on Github, and substitute that URL in the fourth command.

 ```
 git init
 git add .
-git commit -am "Degit'd the Sapper starter project" git remote add origin git@github.com:spiffytech/sapper-netlify-cms-starter.git git push
+git commit -am "Degit'd the Sapper starter project" git remote add origin <your github project URL here>
+git push
 ```

-# Go to Netlify and create a project
+## Go to Netlify and create a project

+Now that we have a barebones Sapper project in Git, it's time to tell Netlify that we'd like to host that project.
+Sign up at Netlify.com and begin creating your new Netlify project.

 ![New site from Git](/uploads/screenshot-2019-08-14-at-18.19.49.png "Click the button to create a new site from a Git repo")